UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 > ## Challenge 2
 >
 > Create a tibble containing each country in Europe, its life expectancy in 2007
 > and the rank of the country's life expectancy.
-Can you reverse the ranking order
-> so that the country with the longest life expectancy gets the lowest rank?
 >
-> (It is not necessary to sort the countries by rank - we will sorting tibbles
-> shortly)
+> Hint: First filter and then use mutate to create a new variable with the rank in it.
+The cheat-sheet contains useful
+> functions you can use when you make new variables (the cheet-sheets can be found in the help menu in RStudio)
 >
-> Hint: First filter and then mutate the data.
-The cheat-sheet contains useful
-> functions you can use when you make new variables.
+> Can you reverse the ranking order
+> so that the country with the longest life expectancy gets the lowest rank?
+> Hint: This is similar to sorting in reverse order
 >
 > > ## Solution to challenge 2
 > >